-Robert M. Brown, Ph.D., Director of Extension
+Robert M. Brown, Ph.D., Associate Dean for Extension and Computerassisted Instruction

 William A. Ivy, Ph.D., Director of Student Academic Services

 The College of Arts and Sciences not only offers a wide variety of programs in teaching, research and extension, but also supports and reinforces all the other programs of the University.